CHICAGO TO LOS ANGELES

 Day 7 Amarillo TX to Santa Fe NM (303 miles / 485 km)

-Today you leave Texas and are on your way into “The Land of Enchantment”, New Mexico – after passing through the world famous Cadillac Ranch.
+Today you leave Texas and are on your way into “The Land of Enchantment”, New Mexico – after passing through the world-famous Cadillac Ranch.
 How about the ghost town of Glen Rio, where you can stand with one foot in New Mexico and the other one in Texas?
-From there we enter the land the Comanche Indians, where mesas, mountains, cactus and pines define the landscape as head up into the High Plains and altitude of Santa Fe in central New Mexico.
-Santa Fe is one of America’s oldest and most beautiful cities, and will be our base for the next two nights.
+From there we enter the land of the Comanche Indians, where mesas, mountains, cacti and pines define the landscape as heading up into the High Plains and altitude of Santa Fe in central New Mexico.
+Santa Fe is one of America’s oldest and most beautiful cities and will be our base for the next two nights.

 Day 8 Santa Fe NM (0 miles / 0 km)

 Today is at leisure to rest and enjoy the distinctive flavour of this nearly 400-year-old city.
 The blend of cultures here becomes evident in the southwestern architectural style so closely associated with New Mexico’s capital city.
 Perhaps you would like to take a ride along the river valley to the old Native American Indian town of Taos, enjoy a sunrise hot air balloon ride, or play cowboy for a day on a horseback ride along a mountain or canyon trail.
 Santa Fe provides all of these opportunities and more.